flectra-hq/documentation-user/purchase/overview/process/from_po_to_invoice.rst

 to purchase and at what price.
 For these cases, a simple Purchase Order (PO) will allow you to handle the whole process.

-In Odoo, a purchase order can be created as is, but can also be the result of a Request for Quotation or of a Purchase Tender.
-Therefore, every purchase made in Odoo has a PO.
+In Flectra, a purchase order can be created as is, but can also be the result of a Request for Quotation or of a Purchase Tender.
+Therefore, every purchase made in Flectra has a PO.

 The PO will generate an invoice, and depending on the contract with your supplier, you will be required to pay the invoice before or after